wp-plugins/wprealestate/readme.txt

 3- Add property screen with great additional options and custom post type for better SE ranking

 == Changelog ==

+= 3.5 =
+* Added couple of additional fields in admin area
+* Admin details moved under the editor for better viewing
+* Added state field
+* Add rent price field (not use-able yet)
+* Fixed the layout issue on new theme of wordpress

 = 3.4 =
 * Fixed the empty commas in property location details on view page